Frequently asked questions about annual reports

 On this page you can find frequently asked questions and the answers to them.

 The purpose for which you have used your proceeds should be described in as much detail as possible and you should ideally provide practical examples.
-Accounting reports and annual reports should always be drawn up as independent documents that clearly and tangibly explain how much of the funds raised have been used to promote each of the causes specified in the money collection permit.
+Annual reports should always be drawn up as independent documents that clearly and tangibly explain how much of the funds raised have been used to promote each of the causes specified in the money collection permit.

 No. Your report must be specific to your money collection operation.
 Standard annual reports and websites do not provide enough detail about the use of funds raised.